munificent/craftinginterpreters/book/closures.md

 Tracking that sounds tricky, and it is!
 That's why we'll write a garbage collector soon to manage it for us.

-We also have the usual <span name="macro">macros</span> for checking a value's type:
+We also have the usual <span name="macro">macros</span> for checking a value's type.

 <aside name="macro">